Ngo Dinh Diem: Establishment of the Republic of Vietnam

 Diệm's rule was also pervaded by family corruption.
 Cẩn was widely believed to be involved in several illegal operations, namely the illegal smuggling of rice to North Vietnam on the black market, the opium trade via Laos, in monopolizing the cinnamon trade, and amassing a fortune in foreign banks.
 With Nhu, Cẩn competed for U.S. contracts and rice trade.
 Thuc, the most powerful religious leader in the country, was allowed to solicit "voluntary contributions to the Church" from Saigon businessmen, which was likened to "tax notices".
 Thuc also used his position to acquire farms, businesses, urban real estate, rental property, and rubber plantations in the name of the Catholic Church.
 He also used Army of the Republic of Vietnam (ARVN) personnel to work on his timber and construction projects.
-The Nhus amassed a fortune by running numbers and lottery rackets, manipulating currency and extorting money from Saigon businesses, while Luyen became a multimillionaire by speculating in Piastres and Pounds on the currency exchange using inside government information.
+The Nhus amassed a fortune by running numbers and lottery rackets, manipulating currency and extorting money from Saigon businesses, while Luyen became a multimillionaire by speculating in Piastres and British Pounds on the currency exchange using inside government information.

 However, Miller wrote that Diệm also clamped down on corruption.
 South Vietnam was divided into colonial-era provinces, of which governors enjoyed sweeping powers and firmly controlled local administrations, creating a problem of corruption and cronyism.
 The governors were seen as petty tyrants, and Diệm launched corruption probes while also replacing many of the governors.
 However, starting in 1954, the political turmoil prevented him from taking further measures.
 The MSUG, an American advisory body created to aid the Diệm's regime, recommended that Diệm centralize power by abolishing local administrations and reforming the existing ones into much larger "areas", with much less power and no financial autonomy.
 Diệm objected to abolishing the position of province chiefs, arguing that only local governments could address "the needs of local people" as he believed that requiring fiscal self-sufficiency from the local governments was key to creating the "ethos of mutual responsibility" – a key concept in Diệm's communitarian interpretation of democracy.

 The Cần Lao Party played a key role in Diệm's regime, often acting as much more than a tool of political organization.
 Initially, the party acted secretly based on a network of cells, and each member only knew the identities of a few other members.
 When necessary, the Party could assume the role of the government.
 After 1954, the existence of the party was recognized, but its activities were hidden from public view.
 In the early 1950s, Diệm and Nhu used the party to mobilize support for Diệm's political movements.
 According to the Republic of Vietnam decree 116/BNV/CT, the Cần Lao Party was established on 2 September 1954.
 Personalism, as part of Person Dignity Theory, officially became the basic doctrine of Diệm's regime, reflected in the Constitution's preface, which declared that "Building Politics, Economy, Society, Culture for the people based on respecting Personalism".